Hyde Park is a thriving hub of food, drink and culture, just minutes from the city centre – but have you discovered all its secrets?

 Hyde Park Picture House

 Hyde Park Picture House is a local landmark and a throwback to a different time.
 The famous cinema opened in 1914 just as World War One started and it still has many of its original features, from the ornate plasterwork to the working gas lights.
-And while you can always go to a modern cinema to catch the latest flicks, it’s nothing quite like taking a seat in this grand old theatre to enjoy a mix of cool arthouse films and big blockbusters.
+And while you can always go to a modern cinema to catch the latest flicks, there’s nothing quite like taking a seat in this grand old theatre to enjoy a mix of cool arthouse films and big blockbusters.

 Hyde Park Picture House, 73 Brudenell Road, Hyde Park, Leeds, West Yorkshire, LS6 1JD.